INTERNATIONAL AFFAIRS

 Exploration of new functions for biomembranes and their constituent lipids

-- Identification of new bioactive lipids and elucidation of their functions
+- Discover new bioactive lipids and their receptors

 ![]() The functions of membrane lipids |